 The sperm and the egg are incubated together (at a ratio of about 75.000:1) in the culture media for about 18 hours.
 In most cases, the egg will be fertilised by that time and the fertilised egg will show two pronuclei.
 In certain situations, such as low sperm count or motility, a single sperm may be injected directly into the egg using intracytoplasmic sperm injection (ICSI).
 The fertilised egg is passed to a special growth medium and left for about 48 hours until the egg has reached the 6-8 cell stage.

-Laboratories have developed grading methods to judge oocyte and embryo quality.
+Laboratories have developed grading methods to judge oocyte and embryo quality for IVF treatment.
 Typically, embryos that have reached the 6-8 cell stage are transferred three days after retrieval.
-In many American and Australian programmes, however, embryos are placed into an extended culture system with a transfer done at the blastocyst stage at around five days after retrieval, especially if many good-quality embryos are still available on day 3.
-Blastocyst stage transfers have been shown to result in higher pregnancy rates, that's why that at Crete Fertility Centre.
+In many American and Australian programmes, however, embryos are placed into an extended culture system with a transfer done at the blastocyst stage at around five days after retrieval.
+This happens especially if many good-quality embryos are still available on day 3.
+Blastocyst stage transfers have been shown to result in higher pregnancy rates, that’s why that at Crete Fertility Centre.
 In Europe, transfers after 2 days are common.

 Placement of the embryos into the uterus for implantation (embryo transfer or ET)